By Joanne Jeffries. Last Updated November 22nd 2021. Welcome to this guide on claiming compensation for an accident on holiday in Austria.

 Have you been injured while visiting Austria?
 A lot of people visit Austria, either to go skiing or for city breaks.
 In this guide, you will discover everything you need to know about making a claim for an accident on holiday in Austria.
 Here at Accident Claims UK, we have an extensive amount of experience in holiday compensation claims, and we can help you to get the payout you deserve.
 You can reach us on 0800 073 8801.
-But first, read on to discover everything you need to know about accident claims in Austria, no matter whether you are seeking compensation after Austrian skiing accident or under different circumstances.
+But first, read on to discover everything you need to know about no win no fee accident claims in Austria, no matter whether you are seeking compensation after Austrian skiing accident or under different circumstances.

 Select A Section